 Property tax is a percentage of the waardering onroerende zaken – WOZ.
 The WOZ is the value of your home or holiday home according to the Wet waardering onroerende zaken (Property Valuation Act).
 The municipality sets the amount of OZB annually.
 Therefore, it varies from one municipality to another.

 Are you unable to pay your municipal taxes?
 Then ask your municipality for an exemption.
 You can be granted an exemption from paying part of the taxes, or all of the taxes.
 The municipality decides for which taxes you can be exempt from paying.
 It also determines whether you are eligible for an exemption.

 OZB is included in the municipal tax bill.
 This is usually sent out in the first 2 weeks of February.

 This is how it works in your (future) place of residence

-Municipality of Beverwijk: Registering a birth
+Municipality of Beverwijk: Paying property tax (OZB) on a property

 9:00 - 12:30